Hole-board test: Scientific procedure

 The procedure of this experiment can be modified depending on the behavior being measured.
 To examine anxiety a single animal is placed in the apparatus for five minutes where it is observed and then removed.
 Another animal that has been injected with an anxiolytic agent is then placed in the apparatus and then observed.
 Increased dose of anxiolytics leads to sedation.

 To observe neophilia and learning behavior, the test is typically done multiple times.
 As the tests go on, the number of head dipping decreases because the animal has now gotten used to the arena.
 These tests can also have objects in the area to promote exploratory behaviors.
-Animals in areas with objects showed increased locomotion compared to animals in arenas without objects.
+Animals in areas with objects showed increased locomotion compared to animals in areas without objects.

 Controversy

 Since the root cause of anxiety is idiopathic, animal models are difficult to create and therefore flawed.
 But because changes are seen through administration of anxiolytic agents, they are pharmacologically proven.
-In the HBT studies show inconsistent results when administrating known anti-anxiety medication such as benzodiazepines.
+The HBT studies show inconsistent results when administering known anti-anxiety medication such as benzodiazepines.

 The HBT showing neophilia is also controversial.
 Since animals show decreased head dipping, scientists conclude that it is a result of the animal becoming less fearful.
 However other studies have shown that after the amount of time with decreased head dipping, head dipping actually starts to increase, meaning that animals might have gotten bored with the area and are now exploring the holes.